MasterJayanX/pmfow/Software_List.md

  - `xpchrome`: XPChrome.
 Operating systems: Windows XP and Windows Vista.

 ## Changelog

+12/1/2024:
+- Added [OneClickAppInstaller](https://github.com/MasterJayanX/OneClickAppInstaller), K-Lite Codec Pack and Free Download Manager
+- Downgraded VLC Media Player to 3.0.18 due to an issue with the current version's installer.
+- Added OBS Studio for Windows Vista.
+- Added Notepad++ for Windows 2000.
+- Updated Audacity to version 3.4.2 on supported versions of Windows.

 11/1/2024:
 - Added Virtualbox, FileZilla, WinSCP, VSCodium and LibreWolf.